Publication history of Wonder Woman: Comic strip

 A Wonder Woman newspaper comic strip was produced in 1944, but lasted less than a year.
 The entire run of the strip was collected in a hardcover book published by The Library of American Comics in 2014.
 Several of the World War II-era comic book stories featuring Wonder Woman were collected by Chartwell Books in 2015.

-Upon William Moulton Marston's death in 1947, the writing duties on Wonder Woman were briefly shared between Hummel and Robert Kanigher, until Hummel shortly quit to care for her step-daughter with her last story being published in 1949 after which Kanigher took over sole writing duites.
+Upon William Moulton Marston's death in 1947, the writing duties on Wonder Woman were briefly shared between Hummel and Robert Kanigher, until Hummel shortly quit to care for her step-daughter with her last story being published in 1949 after which Kanigher took over sole writing duties.
 Diana was written as a less feminist character and began to resemble other traditional American heroines.
-Notably the comic's 'Wonder Woman of History' centre fold, which depicted the lives of influential and inseprationale women, was dropped much to Hummel's objections.
+Notably the comic's 'Wonder Woman of History' centre fold, which depicted the lives of influential and inspirational women, was dropped much to Hummel's objections.
 Peter produced the art on the title through issue #97, when the elderly artist was fired (he died soon afterward).
 During this time, Diana's abilities expanded.
 Her earrings provided her the air she needed to breathe in outer space, and she piloted an "invisible plane", originally a propeller-driven P-40 Warhawk or P-51 Mustang, later upgraded to a jet aircraft.
 Her tiara was an unbreakable boomerang, and a two-way wrist radio similar to Dick Tracy's was installed in one of her bracelets, allowing her to communicate with Paradise Island.